 High5 Sports Run Bottle

-For a classic hand-held running water bottle, this pick from High5 holds 350ml within the BPA food-grade plastic bottle.
+For a classic hand-held running water bottle, this pick from High5 holds 350ml within the BPA-free food-grade plastic bottle.

 This type of bottle can be gripped in the hand thanks to a central cut-out and could also be looped through a running waist belt for hands-free hydration.
 High5 claims the bottle is ‘leak proof’, designed with a wide screw top and plastic nozzle.